lextoumbourou/notes/notes/permanent/residual-vector-quantization.md

 summary: A tokeniser for audio
 ---

 **Residual Vector Quantisation (RVQ)** is a technique for encoding audio into discrete tokens called *codes*.
 It's like a tokeniser for audio.
 Not only does that allow us to compress audio into absurdly small sizes - up to a 90x compression rate, but we can also use the tokens to model audio using the same architectures that work so well for text, like Transformers.
-Effectively, we can build large language models for audio, speech or music, and that's precisely what recent models like Google's [AudioLM](https://google-research.github.io/seanet/audiolm/examples/), Microsoft's [VALL-E (X)](https://www.microsoft.com/en-us/research/project/vall-e-x/) and Meta's [MusicGen](https://audiocraft.metademolab.com/musicgen.html) are.
+Now we can build language models for audio, speech or music, and that's precisely what recent models like Google's [AudioLM](https://google-research.github.io/seanet/audiolm/examples/), Microsoft's [VALL-E (X)](https://www.microsoft.com/en-us/research/project/vall-e-x/) and Meta's [MusicGen](https://audiocraft.metademolab.com/musicgen.html) are.

-RVQ applied to audio in the [Soundstream](https://blog.research.google/2021/08/soundstream-end-to-end-neural-audio.html) paper by Google Researchers and has since been used in popular neural audio compression architectures like [Encodec](https://github.com/facebookresearch/encodec) and [DAC](https://github.com/descriptinc/descript-audio-codec).
+RVQ was first applied to audio in the [Soundstream](https://blog.research.google/2021/08/soundstream-end-to-end-neural-audio.html) paper by Google Researchers and has since been used in popular neural audio compression architectures like [Encodec](https://github.com/facebookresearch/encodec) and [DAC](https://github.com/descriptinc/descript-audio-codec).

 To understand, RVQ.
 First, let's ignore the R part of RVQ, leaving us with **Vector Quantisation (VQ)**.